sethdford/csm-mlx/csm_mlx/finetune/README.md

 6. **LoRA vs. Full Finetuning**:
    - For voice cloning with limited data: Use LoRA with rank 8-16
    - For comprehensive fine-tuning with lots of data: Use full fine-tuning
+7. **Embedding Training**:
+   - Using `--train-embeddings` often gives better results than applying LoRA to embeddings
+   - If you run into memory issues, reduce batch size or don't use `--train-embeddings`
-7. **Optimizer**: AdamW with weight decay works well for most cases.
+8. **Optimizer**: AdamW with weight decay works well for most cases.